nathancharlesjones/simple-cli/README.md

 # simple-cli
+Watch me present on this topic at the 2023 Embedded Online Conference [here](https://embeddedonlineconference.com/session/Building_a_Simple_Command_Line_Interface).

 An introduction to building a simple command-line interface for an embedded system.
 Each of the projects shown include examples for both Arduino and the STM32 (save the two projects in "Going Further").

 ## Read-UART